TCNOco/TcNo-Acc-Switcher/README.md

 Downloaded from a different source?
 Verify hashes [HERE](https://tcno.co/Projects/AccSwitcher/Hashes.html)

 ### Known issues
-- Clearing `%temp%` with program running leads to prompt to install .NET Core on next launch.<br>To solve: Delete the `.net` folder from `%temp%`, with the account switcher closed.
+- Clearing `%temp%` with program running leads to prompt to install .NET Core on next launch.<br>To solve: Delete the `.net` folder from `%temp%`, with the account switcher closed.<br>Acknowledged by Microsoft.
+Issue with Single-file builds. https://github.com/dotnet/runtime/issues/3778